openstack-archive/fuel-docs/pages/reference-architecture/task-deployment/0060-add-new-role.rst

          fuel role --rel 1 --create --file redis.yaml

 #.
-After this is done, you can go to the Fuel web UI and check if a role
+After this is done, you can go to the Fuel Web UI and check if a role
    *redis* is created.

 #.
 You can now attach tasks to the role.
 First, install redis puppet module: